mmistakes/minimal-mistakes/_posts/2016-04-16-dissecting-the-gradient-descent-method.md

   - machine-learning
   - numpy
   - optimisation
-excerpt: a tutorial on the gradient descent method, from scratch
+excerpt: A tutorial on the Gradient Descent method, done from scratch
 ---

 A full Jupyter notebook outlining what is done in this post is reachable [here](https://github.com/martinapugliese/ds-playground/blob/master/supervised-learning/Gradient%20Descent.ipynb).